CEO / Founder

 Shannen, a mother of four and co-founder of Aesthetically You Rejuvenation Clinic has been a beacon of strength and resilience, overcoming personal trauma and adversities.

-As a survivor of domestic violence, she deeply understands the mission at Friends with Dignity and the importance of supporting all individuals affected by this issue.
+As a victim-survivor of domestic violence, she deeply understands the mission at Friends with Dignity and the importance of supporting all individuals affected by this issue.
 Her unwavering commitment has already seen her raise over $60k for DV organisations and we’re excited for the awareness she will bring to our cause.

 Ambassador

 Sandy, the owner of Moss n Stone, is a true friend and valued ambassador of Friends with Dignity.
-As a survivor of domestic violence herself, Sandy understands the profound impact it can have on individuals and their loved ones.
+As a victim-survivor of domestic violence herself, Sandy understands the profound impact it can have on individuals and their loved ones.
 Her commitment to giving back and making a difference in the lives of those affected by domestic violence is a testament to her strength and compassion.

 Moss n Stone, located in the heart of Chirn Park, has been a long-time supporter of Friends with Dignity.
 The talented floristry team at Moss n Stone has contributed to our events and fundraisers with beautiful floral arrangements and thoughtful gift hampers, adding a touch of beauty and hope to our cause.